spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-product-options-feature-overview.md

 Product option groups created by merchants can have the following statuses:

-* *Waiting for approval*: The product option group has been created by a merchant and waits for the Marketplace administrator's approval.
+* *Waiting for approval*: The product option group was created by a merchant and waits for the Marketplace administrator's approval.
 This is the default status assigned to all Marketplace product options that do not have a different approval status set.
-* *Approved*: The product option group has been approved by the Marketplace administrator.
+* *Approved*: The product option group was approved by the Marketplace administrator.
 Merchants can use it for their products and offers, so if it is [active](/docs/marketplace/user/back-office-user-guides/{{ page.version }}/catalog/product-options/creating-product-options.html#activating-a-product-option), the product option is displayed on the Storefront.
-* *Denied*: The product option has been rejected by the Marketplace administrator, and Merchants cannot use it for their products and offers.
+* *Denied*: The product option was rejected by the Marketplace administrator, and Merchants cannot use it for their products and offers.
 If they still use it, it will not be applied and will not be displayed on the Storefront.

 Currently, you can only import the Marketplace options approval statuses.
 See [File details: merchant product option group](/docs/marketplace/dev/data-import/{{ page.version }}/file-details-merchant-product-option-group.html) for details.